shaungt1/task-list-advanced/README.md

 # Task List Advanced

 A modern task management application with code block support and AI task generation capabilities.
-Built with React, TypeScript, and Tailwind CSS.
+Built with TypeScript, and Tailwind CSS.

 ## Features